nhn/tui.webpack.safe-umd-plugin/README.md

 # safe-umd-webpack-plugin

-Webpack plugin to handle optional dependencies safely when using 'libraryTarget: umd'.
+Webpack plugin to handle optional dependencies safely when using `libraryTarget: umd`.

-## Usecase
+## When to use

 When using `umd` as a libraryTarget with config like :